Deconvolution on graphs via linear programming: Recovery with Noisy Measurements

 \section{Recovery with Noisy Measurements}

 Next, we consider the effect of noise.
 It is fortuitous that there is no need to alter the construction of the dual certificate in the treatment of a noisy measurement.
-We proceed as described in the Introduction and find a solution to (LP).
-If the noise norm is known, so has been observed with $g,w$ unknown but $\|w\| \le \epsilon$ then the accuracy of the recovered vector is controlled proportional to $\epsilon$.
-We will show that one can stably recover $g$ by finding a $\hat g$ minimizer to (LP), which then satisfies $ \| \hat g - g \| \le C \epsilon$ with some fixed constant $C$.
+We proceed as described in the Introduction and find a solution to (LP) (as in Definition \ref{LP}).
+If the noise norm is known, so has been observed with $g,\omega$ unknown but $\|\omega\|_2 \le \epsilon$ then the accuracy of the recovered vector is controlled proportional to $\epsilon$.

+We will show that one can stably recover $g$ by finding a $\hat g$ minimizer to (LP) (as in Definition \ref{LP}), which then satisfies $ \| \hat g - g \|_2 \le C \epsilon$ with some fixed constant $C$.
+By our bounds, we know the smallest eigenvalue, $\lambda$, of $M^t$, as in Proposition \ref{inverse}, is bounded by: